metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _Injuries_

+Bengals will likely see Tee Higgins return to the field after he practiced in full on Friday.

+Dallas is in a bit of shit shape now that Dak is expected to be sidelined for a month or two.
+Cooper Rush will be stepping up in replacement duty.

 ##### _Weather_

 Some sun is expected.
 For some reason, Cowboys stadium can be a difficult place to throw when the sunlight is allowed to stream freely through the opening in the roof.